BackupTheBerlios/swiginac-svn/trunk/README.txt

 How to contribute:

-- Please make sure that the testsuites run without error prior to commiting changes, by running "make all check" (during the development, you can also use "make checkquick", which only runs a few quick tests, but prior to commiting, always run "make check").
+- Please make sure that the testsuites run without error prior to commiting changes, by running "make all check" in src/swiginac (during the development, you can also use "make checkquick", which only runs a few quick tests, but prior to commiting, always run "make check").